-For the inventory item in the Inventory view, click its hyperlinked project name (in the Project column).
+- 1. Open the Inventory view.
+For instructions, see Opening the Inventory View. - 2.
+For the inventory item on the Inventory view, click its hyperlinked project name (in the Project column).
 The project opens directly to the Inventory Items list on the Project Inventory tab (see the following example), enabling you to access and update details for any published inventory item in the project according to your user permissions.
+You also have access to the entire project to perform any project-related function as needed.
+For more information, see Project Inventory Tab.